mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 ## Submission info

-- A company may submit a Phase II proposal anytime between six (6) months and two years (24 months) after the start date of the relevant Phase I award.
-The start date can be found on your Phase I award letter.
+- A company may generally submit a Phase II proposal anytime between six (6) months and two years (24 months) after the start date of the relevant Phase I award.
+Details can be found in the Phase II solicitation.
-- You’ll need to submit your Phase II SBIR or STTR proposal through FastLane.
+- You’ll need to submit your Phase II SBIR or STTR proposal through Research.gov.
-- If you’re an STTR Phase I awardee, you can now submit a SBIR Phase II proposal.
+- If you’re an STTR Phase I awardee, you can now submit a SBIR Phase II proposal (or vice-versa).
 [More information on switching from STTR to SBIR](http://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf14103).

 ## Administrative and financial capability reviews